fabulousjaximus/ChessFlaskMongo/task.md

    - What are the appropriate relationships between entities?
    - What cardinality should each relationship be?

+# Objectives

-# Task 1
+## Task 1

-Design an appropriate schema for storing the game data.
+Design an appropriate data schema for storing the game data.

 (Hint: look at what attributes your objects are already using.)